MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-consume-web-service-interact-in-r.md

 ---

 # required metadata
-title: "How to get and consume web services in R - Microsoft R Server | Microsoft Docs"
+title: "How to get and consume web services in R with mrsdeploy - Microsoft R Server | Microsoft Docs"
 description: "Web service interaction and consumption functions in the mrsdeploy package."
 keywords: "mrsdeploy package"
 author: "j-martens"